Niveditha-7399/ppxf_chi2_analysis/README.md

 The compiled results csv will be created in the input folder.
 I recommend checking this compiled csv to find 'Not found' entries and manually update them.

+## compile_model_data_for_ASAD
+This code is created by Niveditha Parthasarathy and it is useful for preparing the model file to analyze with Analyzer of integrated Spectra for Age, henceforth abbreviated in thsi project as ASAD.

+This script takes in a folder full of models in txt file format and creates a single file out of it with the first column being wavelength and the following columns corresponding to flux1, flux2, flux3.. and so on. where flux1 is the flux of the model file Indexed as 1, similarly, flux2 is the flux of the model file Indexed as 2.

+The indexing of model files is performed while keeping track of the file names, and this indexing information is also compiled in an output file.

 ## Attribution

 This project includes helper code designed to work with [GalSpecFitX], which is licensed under the BSD 3-Clause License.